 You might think web design skills are an unnecessary luxury due to services that offer built-in templates for your website.
-However, if you pay attention to key trends and utilize good tactics, it improves your online presence.
+However, if you pay attention to key trends and use good tactics, it improves your online presence.
 You might even experience significant revenue increases.
 In fact, statistics compiled by DesignAdvisor show that for every $1 invested in web design, a company can expect up to $100 in returns.

 Help Your Business Flourish; 4 Web Design Tips